codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 <img src="https://i.imgur.com/Xo47jSc.gif" alt="Parse" width="750" />

-## Parse on Heroku
+## Parse on back4app

-We can deploy our own Parse data store and push notifications systems to [Heroku](https://www.heroku.com/) leveraging the [server open-sourced by Parse](https://github.com/ParsePlatform/parse-server-example).
-Parse is built on top of the MongoDB database which can be added to Heroku using MongoLab.
+We can deploy our own Parse data store and push notifications systems to [back4app](https://www.back4app.com/) leveraging the [server open-sourced by Parse](https://github.com/ParsePlatform/parse-server-example).

 To get started setting up our own Parse backend, check out our [[configuring a Parse Server]] guide.
 Once the Parse server is configured, we can [initialize Parse within our Android app](http://guides.codepath.com/android/Configuring-a-Parse-Server#enabling-client-sdk-integration) pointing the client to our self-hosted URL.
 After that, the functions demonstrated in this guide work the same as they did before.